EconomyLens.com

 The United States and Iran have both refused to make concessions and repeatedly threatened to resume fighting. ©AFP

-Hong Kong (AFP) – Asian stocks fell on Wednesday as markets digested the lack of progress towards Middle East peace and setbacks that rattled the boom in AI technology.
+Hong Kong (AFP) – Asian stocks were mixed on Wednesday as markets digested the lack of progress towards Middle East peace and setbacks that rattled the boom in AI technology.
 Iran’s chief negotiator said on Tuesday that Washington must accept Tehran’s latest peace plan or face failure, after US President Donald Trump warned the truce in the Middle East war was on the brink of collapse.
 Both sides have refused to make concessions and repeatedly threatened to resume fighting, but neither appears willing to return to all-out war.

 Related